Most pipelines are not pipelines. They are wish lists with stages attached.

 Do you know how fast deals move, or do you just know how long the quarter is?

-1. You can state your average sales cycle length by segment or product, and it is based on data from the last two quarters.
+- You can state your average sales cycle length by segment and product line, based on actuals from the last two quarters, not estimates.

-4. Time-to-first-response for new opportunities is measured and held to a standard.
+- Time-to-first-response for new opportunities is measured, held to a defined Service Level Agreement (SLA), and reviewed when it slips.

 Your score: ___ / 20